RELISH: LLM REgression with a Latent Iterative State Head: Full Training Footprint Results

 \section{Full Training Footprint Results}

 Table~\ref{tab:lightweight_detailed} compares the exact trainable component count across all evaluated LLM backbones for {\method}, LoRA \citep{hu2022lora}, and RAFT \citep{Lukasik2025-ak}.
-Notably, while Table~\ref{tab:lightweight} and Table~\ref{tab:lightweight_detailed} show that LoRA and RAFT have the same trainable parameter count, in practice, RAFT incurs a higher cost because the posterior for each training example must still be approximated via sampling.
+Notably, while Table~\ref{tab:lightweight} and Table~\ref{tab:lightweight_detailed} show that LoRA and RAFT have the same trainable parameter count, in practice, RAFT incurs a higher cost because the posterior for each training example must still be approximated via sampling or enumerating grid candidates.

-Despite being the most performant method, {\method} also finetunes significantly fewer parameters than LoRA and RAFT, which use a regression-aware loss for LoRA fine-tuning.
-For instance, on the 8B-class models (Llama 3.1 and Qwen3), {\method} introduces merely 3.4 million trainable parameters, or roughly 0.04\% of the LLM backbone.
+Despite being the most performant method, {\method} also fine-tunes significantly fewer parameters than LoRA and RAFT, which use a regression-aware loss for LoRA fine-tuning.
+For instance, on the 8B-class models (Llama 3.1 and Qwen 3), {\method} introduces merely 3.4 million trainable parameters, or roughly 0.04\% of the LLM backbone.
 In contrast, standard LoRA and RAFT adaptation requires over 20 million parameters, or roughly 0.26\% of the LLM backbone, representing a roughly six-fold increase in parameter overhead.
 This gap is even more significant for larger models.
 For Qwen 3 32B, LoRA and RAFT require fine-tuning roughly 37 times as many parameters as {\method}.

 In addition, unlike LoRA and RAFT, {\method}'s training footprint does \textbf{not} scale with the LLM backbone.
 Rather, the dominant components in {\method} are the projection matrix $W \in \mathbb{R}^{d \times d_h}$ and the iterative refinement layers consisting of the multi-head attention (MHA), the FFN, and the LayerNormalization (LN).
 Thus, the main hyperparameters that affect the trainable capacity of {\method} are the head dimension $d_h$, the number of refinement layers $L$, and parameter sizes within each refinement layer, such as the hidden size of the FFN ($4 * d_h$).
 Conversely, this means that {\method}'s training footprint \textbf{does not scale with the size of the LLM backbone}.
 In summary, {\method} is not performant merely because it fine-tunes more parameters, but by providing a more architecturally efficient summarization mechanism.